nelstrom/branflakes/scripts/draft-01.md

 It's not necessarily going to be in your test suite, it could be in your application code.

+## Strategy: make it fail, then make it pass

 Now, I said in my abstract for this presentation, I said that tests should either pass or fail, not both.

 And I stand by that.